johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

 date = 2024-10-09T09:38:19Z
 lastmod = 2024-10-21T19:33:00Z
-title = "The New Covenant's Path to the Nameless Divine" subtitle = "Jesus the Christ our Lord and Son of God" aliases = ["love"]
+title = "The New Covenant's Path to the Nameless Divine" subtitle = "Follow the Trinity" aliases = ["love"]
 +++

 > IMHO message is in brief: Up and down, left and right, and right and wrong weren't clear before, due to the nature of instantiation on the rock called home spinning through space.
-Here to say how to keep your heads when things go [topsy-turvy yet again](https://pdxjohnny.github.io/wake_ye/).
+Here to say how to keep your heads when things go [topsy-turvy yet again](https://johnandersen777.github.io/wake_ye/).
 The only way to all survive is to work together, catch y'all on the flip side.
-[Peace](https://pdxjohnny.github.io/chadig/).
+[Peace](https://johnandersen777.github.io/chadig/).

-The path we follow to mitigate CVE-0 (aka deception) is to follow the teachings of Jesus the Christ our Lord and Son of God.
+The path we follow to mitigate CVE-0 (aka deception) is to follow the Holy Ghost.

 Deception and mistrust have eroded human connection.
 Decentralized AI+[TS](https://datatracker.ietf.org/wg/scitt/about/) guided by policy engines tied to moral values are tools we can leverage to help us scale networks of shared context and trust which re-enable access to human inference and communication abilities which require higher levels of trust between individuals than our [societies](https://knowyourmeme.com/memes/we-should-improve-society-somewhat) current baseline (aka telepathy, probably more).